billsix/cprogrammingbook/doc/02-Variables.rst

         Go to the start of the line at the next vertical tab position.

-For \b, \t, \v, if there is no such position, the behaviour is unspecified.
+For \b, \t, \v, if there is no such position, the behavior is unspecified.
 The Standard carefully avoids mentioning the physical directions of movement of the output device which are not necessarily the top to bottom, left to right movements common in Western cultural environments.